denniszwang/Trip-Planner/README.md

 ---

-## **Project Overview**

-Trip Planner enables users to easily create, view, and manage their travel plans.
-The application includes intuitive interfaces for finding flights, hotels, and exploring community-shared travel itineraries.
-The **frontend** is built with React for a responsive and engaging experience, while the **backend** utilizes Express.js and Node.js to provide a robust set of RESTful APIs to handle travel data.

----

 ## **Features**

 - **Sign In / Create Account**: Easily access your account or create a new one to start planning your trips.